-Access to the mouth/nose area and safe use of PPE
+Use of face coverings in a close contact setting - access to the mouth/nose area and safe use of PPE

-A client/customer may temporarily remove a face covering to allow access to their mouth/nose area, as long as the person/practitioner providing the treatment/service is wearing appropriate protective equipment as detailed below.
+While face coverings must continue to be worn in indoor public places by customers and staff, unless you are exempt, a client/customer may temporarily remove a face covering to allow access to their mouth/nose area, as long as the person/practitioner providing the treatment/service is wearing appropriate protective equipment as detailed below.

 Staff are at the highest risk of exposure to COVID-19 when working in close proximity to the face, nose or mouth.
-For this reason,risk assessments should be carried out to consider what measures need to be implemented to protect the health and safety of all staff and clients/customers, including whether or not to carry out the treatment/service.
+For this reason, risk assessments should be carried out to consider what measures need to be implemented to protect the health and safety of all staff and clients/customers, including whether or not to carry out the treatment/service.
 Risk assessments should be regularly reviewed or revised to ensure that any new or increased risks – including local prevalence of the virus - are identified and mitigated.

-An individual risk assessment guidance and tool has been developed to help staff and managers consider the specific risk of COVID-19 in the workplace.
 Further advice on supporting staff, including equalities considerations, is available in the general guidance for safer workplaces.

 Prior to undertaking any treatments/services, first check that the client has not had any symptoms of COVID-19 and is not self-isolating for any reason.

-Where possible treatments should continue to be provided whilst staff are positioned to the side or rear of the clients head.
+Where possible treatments should continue to be provided whilst staff are positioned to the side or rear of the client’s head.

 It is recommended that the client/customer is asked to safely remove and hold their face covering immediately before the treatment/service commences.
 In light of the increased risk of virus transmission, treatment/service times should be kept to a minimum and it is advised that clients avoid conversation as much as possible while their face covering is removed.
 The client/customer should replace their face covering as soon as this part of the treatment/service is finished.
+Any third parties in the room, (children/carers etc.) should retain their face coverings at all times and not engage in conversation whilst the client’s face covering is removed.

 The person/practitioner should wear a Fluid Resistant Surgical Face Mask (Type IIR mask) and eye protection (goggles or a full face visor) when carrying out a treatment/service requiring the temporary removal of a client/customer’s face covering.
 At all other times, general face covering guidance applies.